vdhamer/Photo-Club-Hub-HTML/.github/README.md

 1. a central list with (someday hundreds of) participating clubs,
 2. local lists, each containing dozens of members per club, and
 3. local portfolios with dozens of selected images per club member.

-This approach is comparable to the hierarchy of distributed [Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System) servers that translate textual internet addresses into numeric internet addresses: in our case there is a single entry point (a file named `root.level1.json`) that forward the viewer to membership lists (`level2.json` files) per club.
-These in turn can lead the viewer to portfolios with photos that are managed by the photo clubs.

-The iOS app thus reads the various types of JSON data files and uses these to drive the user interface.
+The [iOS app](https://github.com/vdhamer/Photo-Club-Hub) thus reads the various types of JSON data files and uses these to drive the user interface on an iOS phone or tables.
-This MacOS app reads the same JSON data files and converts them into static HTML pages, which can be viewed using a browser.
+This MacOS app reads the same JSON data files and converts them into HTML pages, which can be viewed and traversed using a browser on almost any platform (Android, Windows, MacOS, etc.).
 The HTML pages can be stored on an existing (e.g. Wordpress) website and can be accessed via a link.

+Because the HTML pages are static, this app needs to be rerun whenever the displayed data needs updating.

 ## Running the app